 Lower School students attend a weekly chapel, lasting approximately 40-50 minutes and strive to create a consistent environment filled with appropriate music, videos, and faculty messages that are designed to keep students engaged.

 Weekly Middle School Chapels are 45 minutes in length.
 Most chapels begin with some action (skits, appropriate games, activities) to get students up on their feet and moving around.
 It is important for Middle School students to hear from people they know, trust and are familiar.
 Therefore, KRCS Middle School faculty or coaches deliver most messages.

-The ultimate goal of the High School Chapel program is totally student-led worship (content, environment, music, speakers, etc.) Students in partnership with the Christian Life Department staff develop this.
-High School Chapels challenge students to learn necessary skills to become critical thinkers on faith-based issues.
+The ultimate goal of the Upper School Chapel program is totally student-led worship (content, environment, music, speakers, etc.) Students in partnership with the Christian Life Department staff develop this.
+Upper School Chapels challenge students to learn necessary skills to become critical thinkers on faith-based issues.